Dekadisk/HyperspeedRabbit/Readme.md

-To use this game, please run it in Release/Debug x64.
+To play this game, please run it in Release/Debug x64.

 ## CONTROLS